The differences between aged care and the NDIS

 Start exploring My Aged Care before you turn 65

 You may find it useful to explore My Aged Care before you turn 65.
-Look at what services are available, the application process and how the assessment works.
+Explore what services are available, the application process and how the assessment works.

 Talk to your my NDIS contact for more information

 You may want to have a conversation with your my NDIS contact or support coordinator about your aged care eligibility.
-They can help with the transition and make sure your current needs are included into the aged care assessment.
+They can help with transition and make sure your current needs are included in your aged care assessment.